HAIR REMOVAL

 -

-Water Exposure: Avoid standing water (baths, pools, hot tubs) for 24 hours as open pores may be exposed to bacteria.
+Water Exposure: Avoid standing water (baths, pools, hot tubs) for 24 hours to reduce the risk of bacteria entering open pores.

 -